weebao/japanese-colors/README.md

 # Japanese Colors

+A website for browsing through Japanese traditional colors.

-A simple website I built in a morning.
-I needed a website for browsing Japanese traditional colors but couldn't find any, so here we are.
+I was spending hours struggling to find the right color for designing my project.
+Then, I came across this palette of Japanese traditional colors and immediately fell in love with how natural they are.
+I needed a website for browsing through the colors but couldn't find any, so here we are.

+Hope this will help you as well!

 [Visit the website here](https://japanese-colors.vercel.app/)